patagonaa/surron-light-bee/bms_comm/README.md

 - Data (0 - n bytes)
 - Checksum (1 byte = sum of all previous bytes)

-Full message dumps of the bike (sniffed at the battery BMS connection) are available under `dumps`
+Full message dumps of the bike (sniffed at the battery BMS connection) are available under `./dumps`

-Example code to work with the Surron RS485 bus is available under `src`
+Example code to work with the Surron RS485 bus is available under `./src`

 My theory is, that the controller/ESC is the bus controller (only bus member that can send without being asked to), the battery responds to requests and the display only reads.
 Points in case: